Pholith/StarUML-ColorExtension/README.md

 For a colorful engineeringworld !
 I recommand you to makes backup of your project before using this extension until it is released.

+# How to use
+There are few commands in tools->EasyColors:
+- "Set color preferences" change your colors settings to colors choiced in the extension Use it carefully if you don't want to lost your colors settings.
+- "Reset color preferences" put all your colors settings on default.
+- "Apply preferences on diagram" change the colors of your elements depending of your settings

 # Diagram examples

 ## Class diagram